 The placard name for the 6 or 6.1 as it is listed is “Poison inhalation hazard”.
 Two different names, because the reality is, is that they are two different things – one is a gas, and the other is a liquid or solid that is giving off fumes.

-For starters, the phrase “Inhalation hazard” in not required to appear on the placard.
+For starters, the phrase “Inhalation hazard” is not required to appear on the placard.
 Many times it’s on the placard to fulfill other DOT requirements.

 This is the easy part –

 You’re going to need extra hazardous materials permits.
-In fact you will need at least one permit or two federal permits, depending on the load.
+In fact you will need at least one permit or possibly two federal permits, depending on the product you’re hauling.

 For quantities of certain Table 1 materials you may also need an FMCSA “Safety Permit” which may be in addition to any required state permits may need.
 Drivers, check with your company, companies check with the appropriate authorities in your state.